top of page

 2. The Dream of a Common Language by Adrienne Rich

-Adrienne Rich was a force of nature in feminist and political poetry.
-Her collection The Dream of a Common Language, published in 1978, speaks to the intersections of gender, power, and love.
-This collection is a rallying cry for women’s liberation, offering a voice for women who had long been silenced.
+Adrienne Rich was a formidable force in feminist and political theory.
+Her collection The Dream of a Common Language, published in 1978, is both deeply personal and inherently political, exploring themes of identity, sexuality, and the bonds between women.
+It’s serves as a call to action for women’s liberation, and a voice for women who had long been marginalized.

 3. Citizen: An American Lyric by Claudia Rankine